dontpanicdao/starknet-burner/docs/design/05-next.md

 2. make the contract upgradable from drone (target v0.4.0) as for now, the procedure requires you interact with your argent-x wallet on voyager.

-Then there are a number of additional feature that we should target.
-The list below is provided without any specific order:

-- enrich the interface to make the wallet perform more actions, like minting token or claiming a reward.
-- providing an interface that is close to the one from the other wallets so that we can use starknet.js or a subset of it
-- addition a sign/autosign feature so that the user does not even see he is minting tokens.
-- Building demos to help people boostrap their projects.
-- Have `drone` hosted or running on-demand to make it easier to use with hackathons.
-The project would "just implement the burner side" not the validation side to begin.
-- Setting up the same feature with other accounts, including OpenZeppelin, Braavos and Metamask.
-- Integrate an Indexer to check the assets minted, transferred and burned with the Starknet Burner.
-- Improve the interaction to refresh the components automatically.
-- Provide various ways to exchanges between the mobile and the application.
-It could be
-  - we send an SMS with a key;
-  - we scan a QR code from the session public key;
-  - we use some pre-signed printed QR code;
-  - we use the NFC tokens and a phone;
-  - ... other ideas are welcome... open an issue if you have any.
-- It can be used to automate tests on the Goerli network without risking to loose the funds by requesting a token based on an NFT or something else.

 ## Expected technical evolution

 A number of evolutions are planned or proposed that might impact the project.